|Re-posted from 2009.|

 As you might suspect, the brave new world of wildlife transmitters is still giving us a lot of new information, and great stories as well.

-For example, one of fifteen Black-tailed Godwits released in the Friesland area of the Netherlands last Saturday arrived in Senegal in West Africa on Tuesday morning.
+For example, one of fifteen Black-tailed Godwits released in the Friesland area of the Netherlands in 2009 arrived in Senegal West Africa three days later.
 The distance of 2,500 miles (4,000 kilometres), was covered by the bird in two days of nonstop flying.

 Today, scientists are able to track bird populations around the globe, and load this information into graphics-based data bases so the general public can follow these epic migrations.